SrVariable/SrVariable/README.md

 - 🌱 I’m currently learning: C, C++, CSS, JavaScript, LUA, Python, React
 - 💬 Ask me about: Anything!
 I'll reply if I know the answer
-- 📫 How to reach me: Contact me on any of my Social Medias!
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Learning how to say "I don't know how to speak [language]" in [language]